shakhawat-bijoy/Online-Voting-System-Project/README.md

 ## Features

 - **Register Voter**: Allows users to register as voters by providing their NID, name, and birth date.
+- **Register Candidate**: Allows users to register candidates for vote.
 - **Vote**: Allows registered voters to cast their vote for one of the two candidates.
 - **View Winner**: Displays the current winner based on the vote counts.
 - **Admin Panel**: Allows the admin to view registered voters and vote counts, protected by a password.